Soy milk vs. regular milk and skim milk, which milk is the better choice?

-- lower obesity risks
+- Lower obesity risks

-- reduced rates of weight gain,
+- Reduced rates of weight gain

-- Overall lower body weight gain.
+- Overall lower body weight gain

-Regular milk has fat-soluble vitamins
+Regular milk has fat-soluble vitamins.

 Disadvantages of whole milk

-Yes, regular milk contain saturated fat.
+Regular milk contains saturated fat.

 Too much fat may lead to health problems.

-Nutritional benefits of skim milk
+Benefits of skim milk

 Does skim milk contain calcium?